padmalcom/nsfwrecog/README.md

 ## Installation
 - install requirements.txt
 - install pytorch according to your cuda version
-- install onnxruntime or onnxruntime-gpu
+- (optional) install onnxruntime-gpu to support cuda usage

 ## Usage
 Instantiate a NsfwDetector class and use the methods detect(), blur(), video() and camera().
 The demos show the usage: